 Constructed: Around 353–350 BCE

-• The Mausoleum was built to house the tomb of Mausolus, a Persian satrap (governor) of Caria, and his wife Artemisia.
+• Built as the tomb of Mausolus, a Persian satrap (governor) of Caria, and his wife Artemisia.

 6. The Colossus of Rhodes, Greece